Random Products of Standard Maps: Positivity of the center exponents

-\end{enumerate} Then $\wtf$ has at least $\sum_{i=1}^k dim_A (C^i_{\wtf})$ positive Lyapunov exponents greater than equal $C/E$ in the center direction at Lebesgue almost every point. \end{proposition} This generalizes Proposition 5 in \cite{NUHD} to our setting, and even improves the lower bound on the exponents.
+\end{enumerate} Then for Lebesgue almost every point, the sum of the multiplicity of center exponents bigger than equal $C/\mathcal{E}$ is at least $e$. \end{proposition} This generalizes Proposition 5 in \cite{NUHD} to our setting, and even improves the lower bound on the exponents.